bzigterman/bzigterman.github.io/projects/weather.md

 - 29°
 - Snow
 - 76% humidity
-- 11 mph wind
+- 10 mph wind
 - 100% cloud cover
-- 19 AQI 🟩
+- 20 AQI 🟩
+- 0.19 inches of snow in the past 24 hours
-- 2.37 inches of snow expected in the next 48 hours
+- 2.29 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>